-The Fiscal Year 2015-2016 budget is balanced utilizing \$1,286,255 in revenue and \$27,745 of fund balance (savings).
-It is anticipated that expenses will increase approximately 6% for the fiscal year primarily due to a one-time purchase of a new Fire Prevention records management system and cost of living increases.
-This increase will be funded by estimated revenue growth of 3.4% which includes an increase in Fire Prevention fee collection, a projected 3% growth in the revenue from the Less-Than-Countywide Fire Tax and a one-time draw of \$27,745 from Fund Balance.
-This budget includes the estimated cost for each prioritized service.
+The Fiscal Year 2015-2016 budget is balanced utilizing \$1,286,255 in revenue and \$7,745 of fund balance (savings).
+It is anticipated that expenses will increase approximately 4% for the fiscal year primarily due to a one-time purchase of a new Fire Prevention system and cost of living increases.
+This increase will be funded by estimated revenue growth of 3.4% which includes an increase in Fire Prevention Fee collection, and a projected 3% growth in the Less than County-wide tax.
+This budget includes the estimated cost for each prioritized service, as well as the purchase of a new Fire Prevention records management system.

-Currently, FPB staff manually enters all plan checks and inspections into three systems.
-The recommended FPB program Accela, is a real-time, web-based system which will eliminate the need to maintain multiple databases and provide the customer an efficient, and streamlined plan check process.
-This system also has the ability to request final permits at the time of the plan check and allow the customer to track their plans on a web-based system.
-The FPB will also be able to accept plans in PDF format expediting the process.
-We also anticipate the implementation of the on-line payments module in the near future.
+Currently, the Fire Prevention Bureau (FPB) staff manually enters all plan checks and inspections into three systems.
+The recommended FPB program is a real-time, web-based system which will eliminate the need to maintain multiple databases; provide the customer an efficient, streamlined plan check process with the ability to request final permits at the time of the plan check and allow the customer to track their plans on a web-based system.
+The FPB will also be able to accept plans in PDF format and anticipate the implementation of on-line payments in the near future.
 The cost to fully implement the system is not to exceed \$40,000 which includes licensing, data migration, training, implementation, and hardware.